xaralis/django-static-sitemaps/README.rst

 Feature highlights:

-* Generate sitemap files to your STATIC directory
+* Generate sitemap files to your STATIC/MEDIA/(own choice) directory
 * Split sitemap files when limit for size is reached
 * Gzip the sitemap files when required
 * Set different domain for sitemap file